Monday, July 9, 2007

 Since, then, this roster of gifts puts them into sequence, the issue being addressed is their development and extension, not their comparative value.
 Paul is trying to help eager Corinthians understand not only the what, but also the how and when of ministry gifts.
 Notice that in the sequence of erupting gifts, the miraculous sorts arise throughout-- near the beginning, in the middle and at the end as well.
 It seems the biblical pattern for chuch growth embraces the miraculous from start to finish.

 Paul, in effect, said that the body starts with the ministry of an apostle.
-As the body grows, up arises prophets.
-As it continues to grow, then up arises teachers.
+As the body grows, up rises prophets.
+As it continues to grow, then up rises teachers.
 As it continues expanding then all kind of gifts arise.
 Being an apostle is no more about being in authority than being outside in spring is about being a dandelion.
 And being a cessationist is nothing but a surefire way to miss half of what God would like the body to grow into.

 We have been concentrating on leadership gifts in this series of posts, but this passage doesn't restrict it's scope to leadership as does Ephesians 4Leadership is part of the body, but so too are the led.
 Each of us is part, each of us is gifted, not just leaders, to serve the body and the gifts by which we do so are assigned, or appointed, by God.
 Just as a finger on your body wouldn't do any good attached to your elbow, so also God has the prerogative of appointing us to the spot he knows we belong.